PETG print settings: Adjusting temperature, speed & retraction to improve printing

 Bed leveling and nozzle calibration is another important step when adjusting PETG print settings.
 The distance between nozzle and print bed should be greater than it is with PLA, ideally around 0.1 mm.
 This is due to the low viscosity of PETG: as the material flows freely, it can “drop” from the nozzle onto the bed without having to be forced vigorously.

 Print speed is one of the simpler PETG print settings to configure.
-In general, the material is best printed at a slow speed, ideally around 60 mm/s.
+In general, the material is best printed at a moderate speed, ideally no more than around 60 mm/s.
 This leads to improved bonding and cooling, and consequently better print quality.
-Some users report good results with faster speeds for the first layers.
+Researchers have shown that the mechanical properties of PETG parts improve at slower speeds, as opposed to PLA parts, whose mechanical properties improve at faster speeds.[5]

 Perhaps more important, however, is the travel speed: the speed at which the printhead moves along the X and Y axes when it isn’t depositing material.
 Travel speed should be fast — around double the print speed, i.e. 120 mm/s — in order to mitigate the potentially damaging effects of oozing and stringing: if the hot end moves slowly across the print area, it has more time to drip excess material onto the part, causing imperfections and potentially leading to print failure.